donkesy/TLSCG/README.md

 - pandas 1.3.5
 - numpy 2.0.2

-The overview of our proposed method TLSCG consists of three modules: 1) Generation Model Pre-Training, 2) Transfer Learning, and 3) Vulnerability Detection.

 # Datasets
 We use the same dataset as [Qian et al., 2023](https://github.com/Messi-Q/Cross-Modality-Bug-Detection) and [Li et al., 2023](https://github.com/Secbrain/VulHunter).

 ## Data Processing
-The data processing code, located in the data_processing/ directory, is primarily responsible for converting raw smart contracts into a model-compatible opcode sequence representation and generating the multi-source embeddings required by the OpTrans classifier.
+The data processing code, located in the `data_processing/` directory, is primarily responsible for converting raw smart contracts into a model-compatible opcode sequence representation and generating the multi-source embeddings required by the OpTrans classifier.

 We utilize the solc-select tool and the solc compiler (evm version 1.11.6) to compile the contracts into their underlying EVM opcode sequences.
 The opcode sequence is the primary input for the VAE/GAN generation model and the OpTrans classifier.

 # Running

-The TLSCG framework consists of three key phases:
+The overview of our proposed method TLSCG consists of three modules: 1) Generation Model Pre-Training, 2) Transfer Learning, and 3) Vulnerability Detection.

 ## 1. Generation Model Pre-Training
 -   A generative model (`baseVAE.py`, `train_baseVAE2.py`) is pre-trained using a large number of **normal contracts**.